 Simply give your provider notice that you're leaving (usually 30 days) and start comparing deals that are available to you.
 Though always remember that advertised speeds are just an indication of the speed you may get – they're based on the average speed received by at least 50% of a provider's current customer base between 8pm and 10pm.

 - Easily compare deals with just your postcode.
-Use our Broadband Unbundled tool to compare broadband, phone line and TV deals in your area or our Broadband guide for full switching need-to-knows.
+Use our Broadband comparison tool to compare broadband, phone line and TV deals in your area, or our Cheap broadband guide for full switching need-to-knows.

-It's trickier if you're still within your minimum contract period – but there are ways
+It's trickier if you're still within your minimum contract period – but there is a way

 If you're in contract and experiencing slow speeds – but above the guaranteed minimum – your provider may allow you to upgrade or send better equipment to boost your speed.